 Why We Don’t Care About Hard Work

 America is a nation that loves effortlessness, or at least its appearance.
 Do you know how many hipsters we have?
 Haven’t we popularized athleisure?
 Didn’t we give the world the Kardashians?
-These icons of our culture (they’re iconic in that they’re well-known) do not signify hard work.
+These icons of our culture (they’re iconic in that they’re well-known) do not signify hard work and yet we exalt them.
 In fact, we detest people who look like they’re trying too hard

 , Morten Hansen tells an anecdote about when he noticed that, though he killed himself working grueling hours, he still wasn’t getting the results of his colleague who worked far fewer hours.
 She was far less stressed and got better results.
 Do you think their employer thought he was better for working hard?
 Nope!